Producers: Paul McCartney, Freelance Hellraiser (Roy Kerr)

 The one-sided 12″ vinyl single was issued in the UK on 6 June 2005, as a limited edition of 2,000 copies.
 The b-side was an etching of McCartney’s painting Twin Freaks.
 Due to the limited run it failed to chart.

-The album Twin Freaks followed seven days later.
+The album Twin Freaks followed seven days later, on 13 June 2005.
 Credited simply to Twin Freaks, it was a double-disc vinyl set issued in Europe only by Parlophone/Graze Records.
 It was available worldwide as a digital download.

 Twin Freaks featured a range of disparate McCartney songs, remixed into often unrecognisable forms.
 Rather than the chill-out sound of the similarly experimental Fireman project, Twin Freaks was full-on dance music, often intense and dark, which was far removed from McCartney’s normally upbeat public persona.